Since the days of neon leggings and Lycra bodysuits, gym goers have received plenty of step machine benefits!

 After its debut in 1983, stair climbers gained popularity as an effective workout for overall health.
 Whether you call it a stair climber, step mill machine, or stair stepper, it’s a great way to get your blood going.

-So, without further ado, let’s get into the benefits of the stair climber machine!
+So, without further ado, let’s get into some of the top stair climber machine benefits!

 #1 – Engages Different Muscle Groups

 Climbing stairs requires significant muscle engagement, particularly in your lower body.
-The stair climber machine has workout benefits for many muscle groups, including your quads, hamstrings, glutes, calves, and core.
+The stair climber machine has workout benefits for many muscle groups, including:

 #2 – Increases Bone Strength